December 8, 2022

 In 2021, time spent in mobile shopping apps rose to nearly 100 billion hours globally.
 Moreover, mobile commerce topped $359 billion in 2021, and will reach $728 billion by 2025, accounting for more than 40% of all e-commerce sales.

+As a digital marketplace, you have a natural edge given that consumers prefer to shop, manage their finances and pay bills online.
 Machine learning (ML) is already a major boon to merchants.
 For instance, Bucketplace, a leader in the home living category in Korea, gained significant sales and merchant performance after implementing Moloco, an ML-based retail media adtech solution:

 As a marketplace, you have a treasure trove of voluntary data on your shoppers: what they view, how they shop, what and how often they buy, and items in their baskets at the time of the purchase.

 And as we’ll see below, there are numerous other attributes that affect a shopper’s likelihood of purchase, and ML is exceedingly good at finding and leveraging these attributes.

 Traditionally when launching a campaign, marketers start with a hypothesis of who the likely buyers are and then find proxies for targeting (e.g. set target audience as women who buy household cleaning supplies, then advertise to this audience on apps).
 Then they test those hypotheses by serving ads to the audience, measuring the response, updating the targeting criteria and assigning another goal.
 Despite providing complete control, this process means complete reliance on the marketer’s expertise and manual upkeep.